osu-cascades/dio-controllers/README.md

 ## Software Setup

-### Installing Raspbian Jessie
-Click [Here](http://downloads.raspberrypi.org/raspbian/images/raspbian-2016-03-18/2016-03-18-raspbian-jessie.zip) to download Raspberry Jessie (This will take about 20 minutes to install, this would be a good point to get up and get some coffee :coffee: )
+Flash the latest version of [Raspbian](https://www.raspberrypi.org/downloads/) onto the micro SD card and get your Pi set up by following the [documentation](https://www.raspberrypi.org/help/).
+(This will take about 30 minutes to download and install, this would be a good point to get up and get some coffee :coffee: )
+Note that these instructions did not use NOOBS, but used the Raspbian Stretch Desktop, directly imaged to the micro SD card.

+Start the Raspberry Pi to ensure that it boots.

+Update the Wi-Fi settings and ensure that the date and time are correct.

 Run the following command line within the Raspberry Pi’s terminal.
 ```